 - There is no fee to transfer your balance as long as you request the transfer within 60 days of opening the card

-- After the 15 months are up, the interest rate on any remaining balance (and any balance you carry going forward) has a variable APR between 14.74% and 25.74%
+- After the 15 months are up, the interest rate on any remaining balance (and any new purchases you charge) will go up to the standard rate the card has approved for you.

 This is an especially attractive balance transfer offer because there is no fee for the transfer within 60 days of opening the card.
-Typically, that fee will be anywhere between 2% and 5% of the amount being transferred.
+On many balance transfer offers, there’s a fee of 2%-5% of the amount you transfer.

 Of course, you must first be approved for this card to take advantage of this offer and, again, you are generally going to need a good credit score to be approved.

 The maximum amount you will be able to transfer will be determined by your credit limit for this card.

-Another thing to keep in mind is that you may even get balance transfer offers on cards that you already carry, so keep an eye out for those in your mailbox and email inbox.
-Which brings us to our next step…
+You might get a balance transfer offer on card that you already carry, so keep an eye out for one in your mailbox and email inbox.

-3. Make Sure You Understand the Details of the Card
+3. Make Sure You Understand the Fine Print

-When you are considering different balance transfer offers, it’s important that you understand exactly what you’re getting yourself into when you apply.
-Comparing different offers can be challenging, but generally you want to be looking at:
+When you are considering different balance transfer offers, it’s important to understand exactly what you’re getting yourself into.
+Comparing different offers can be challenging, but generally, you want to be looking at:

 - What the promotional interest rate will be on the balance that you transfer to the new card

-- What the fee is for doing the balance transfer
+- What the fee is for the transfer

 - How long the promotional interest rate lasts

-- What the interest rate is on balances after the end of the promotional period
+- What the interest rate is on balances once the promotional period ends

 While some cards like the American Express EveryDay will offer promotional interest rates of 0%, you will likely see other offers with low — but not zero — interest rates.

 Whether these are a good deal for you or not depends on the rates you are currently paying.

 If the average interest rate you’re paying on your balances is 15.99%, a balance transfer offer for 3.99% is still a big improvement.